What to do after you receive forbearance

 Just as forbearance may differ between the federally backed agencies or entities, so does the repayment of the forbearances.

 Please check back for updated information as well as check with your loan servicer and the website of the agency or entity that owns or guarantees your loan.
 The following information provides some of the options to repay your forbearance.
+If you have an FHA, VA, or USDA loan, check out the for borrowers.

 Fannie Mae & Freddie Mac loans